pillfill/hiding-passwords-android/README.md

 This project does not aim to address content DRM, encryption, encoding, etc. directly- all of which are relevant once the relevant key material has been successfully embedded and retrieved.
 Instead, this project will focus on key management techniques specifically.

+## Build

+It's easiest to just build a single platform variant if you want analyze the generated binaries:

+`gradle clean assembleX86Debug`

+Note that this project depends on the current Android NDK.
+Android Studio and Gradle builds will notify you of that the current NDK is deprecated:

+`Android plugin version 1.2.3 is not compatible with the NDK support.
+Please use the experimental plugin.` or `Current NDK support is deprecated.
+Alternative will be provided in the future.`

+Builds should still work though despite the warning.
+See Issue #2 for more information.

 ## Contributing

 If you have a novel key management/protection scheme that you'd like to see included, please feel free to open a pull request to include it.